Troubleshooting

 In Terminal, list the rollback points.
 Note: this process takes time!
 Go grab some coffee.

-Creating a rollback list is done top down, starting with the most recent one.
+ltfsck -l 0Creating a rollback list is done top down, starting with the most recent one.
 Monitor the timestamps to find the desired rollback point, and cancel with Command-C.

 Then, roll back to that generation:

-is the drive ID.
-If you have one LTO drive, it's always 0
+ltfsck -g 57 -r 0Here, 57 is the generation number, and 0 is the drive ID.
+If you have one LTO drive, it's always 0.

 When the process is done, mount the tape and you'll see its contents restored.

 When a tape cannot be mounted, LTFS will report if a Repair is needed.
 If the Repair process locates data on the tape's data partition that is not referenced in the index partition, it's added as "lost and found" data.
-This is raw data and does not expose file names, so for most purposes, it's quite useless.
-Only if you know what should be on that tape and what is missing you would be able to cross-reference file sizes and rename the files in that folder through Terminal's mv
+This is raw data and does not expose file names, so for most purposes, it's pretty useless.
+Only if you know what should be on that tape and what is missing, you would be able to cross-reference file sizes and rename the files in that folder through Terminal's mv command.

 Last updated